-It has further been argued that many of the African leaders maintain their power base by dispensing patronage or by appealing to tribal solidarity from kinsmen, who in turn receive government jobs insulated against sanctions for any wrong doing and without meritocracy but political know who such that corruption is conceived, borne and nurtured through the state system.
-Very soon public institutions like the civil service, judiciary, parliament, the police and the army functionally collapse because they have all been perverted.
-Justice is weighed and delivered from the amount of cash one has for one can extinguish a traffic offence from the roadside with a small payment to the police officer, your legal counsel will advise you to attend court with some cash the judge to procure the best judgement or an adjournment to frustrate the case to its eventual dismissal.
-Relatedly, you need advance commission down payments to secure a favourable defence or works contract for the delivery of poor services.
-Individuals in national and municipal tax authorities are paid instead of the state to the extent that the entire concept of a state becomes a joke in the midst of self cannibalisation.
+It has further been argued that many of the African leaders maintain their power base by dispensing patronage or by appealing to tribal solidarity from kinsmen266, who in turn receive government jobs insulated against sanctions for any wrong doing and without meritocracy but political know who such that corruption is conceived, borne and nurtured through the state system.
+Very soon public institutions like the civil service, judiciary, parliament267, the police and the army functionally collapse because they have all been perverted.
+Justice is weighed and delivered from the amount of cash one has for one can extinguish a traffic offence from the roadside with a small payment to the police officer, your legal counsel will advise you to attend court with some cash for the judge to procure the best judgement or a prolonged adjournment to frustrate the case to its eventual dismissal.
+Relatedly, you need advance commission down payments to secure a p.
+90. Ayittey, op. cit., pp. 94-95

+263 Richard Sandbrook, The Politics of Africa's Stagnation (New York: Cambridge University Press, 1993), favourable defence or works contract for the delivery of poor services.
+Individuals in national and municipal tax authorities are paid instead of the state to the extent that the entire concept of a state becomes a joke in the midst of state cannibalisation.